DataSnowman/shapedata/alt/alternativetogetdatasetfiles.md

 ![csv](https://raw.githubusercontent.com/datasnowman/shapedata/main/images/csv.png)

-* Clicking on the button will download a csa that has a blob url that you can browse to and download any files available
+* Clicking on the `CSV` button will download a csv that has multiple blob urls that you can browse to and download any files available

 ![bloburl](https://raw.githubusercontent.com/datasnowman/shapedata/main/images/bloburl.png)